Observation of edge solitons and transitions between them in a trimer circuit lattice

-In Figs. \ref{fig3}a-b, we present the experimentally measured and theoretically calculated temporal evolutions of the voltage envelopes under antisymmetric excitations.
-For $\psi_{0} = 0.02~\text{V}$, i.e., under weak nonlinearity, the dynamic stability of the antisymmetric topological edge solitons (see Supplementary Note 3 for stability analysis) and the substantial overlap between the initial voltage distribution and state (1) in Fig. \ref{fig2} enable the system to achieve a steady state before the voltages decay to undetectable levels.
-Consequently, we observe the formation of the antisymmetric topological edge soliton.
-Experimentally, the slight asymmetry between $\psi_{1}^{\text{A}}$ and $\psi_{1}^{\text{B}}$ is due to noise from the analog switches and unequal circuit dissipations at the two circuit nodes.
-For $\psi_{0} = 2.5~\text{V}$ (strong nonlinearity), we observe the formation of state (6) in Fig. \ref{fig2}, which represents the antisymmetric nontopological edge soliton with strong localization.
-This results from the nearly perfect overlap between the initial voltage distribution and soliton profiles, along with the approximate dynamic stability of these solitons across a broad voltage range.
-Under medium nonlinearities with $\psi_{0} = 0.2, 0.5, 0.65,$ and $1.2~\text{V}$, the leftmost two sites still exhibit the highest voltages.
-When the excitation voltage corresponds to a delocalized state or a strongly unstable edge soliton, the voltage localizes at these two sites due to the limited measurement time (See Supplementary Note 4).
-If the excitation voltage corresponds to a weakly unstable edge soliton, the initial voltage may excite the edge soliton, but the localized voltage will eventually collapse.
-In contrast, for a circuit lattice with $J > J^{\prime}$, which is topologically trivial in the linear limit, voltage diffraction with local oscillations occurs throughout the entire range of excitation voltage, indicating the absence of edge solitons with antisymmetric internal structures (see Supplementary Note 5).
+In the case of out-of-phase excitations, we present the experimentally measured and theoretically calculated temporal evolution of the site voltages, represented by the magnitudes of the complex amplitudes, $\left\vert \psi_{n}^{\text{A,B,C}} \right\vert$, in Figs. \ref{fig3}a and b, respectively (see the method for theoretical calculations in Methods, Theoretical calculations).
+For $\psi _{0}=0.02~\text{V}$, i.e., under weak nonlinearity, the stability of the antisymmetric nontrivial edge solitons (see Supplementary Note 4 for the stability analysis) and substantial overlap between the initial voltage distribution and state (1) shown in Fig. \ref{fig2} enable the system to achieve a steady state, before the voltages decay to undetectable levels due to the dissipative losses from the circuit components.
+Thus, we observe the formation of the antisymmetric nontrivial edge soliton.
+For $\psi _{0}=2.5~\text{V}$ (strong nonlinearity), a steady state is also achieved and we observe the formation of state (6) shown in Fig. \ref{fig2}, which represents the antisymmetric trivial edge soliton with strong localization.
+This outcome results from the nearly perfect overlap between the initial voltage distribution and established soliton profiles, along with the stability of these solitons across a broad voltage range.

+For medium nonlinearity strengths, corresponding to $\psi _{0}=0.2$, 0.5, 0.65, and $1.2~\text{V}$, steady states are not achieved under the excitations, although the two leftmost sites still exhibit the highest voltage.
+When the excitation voltage corresponds to a delocalized state or a strongly unstable edge soliton, the voltage still localizes at these two sites due to limited measurement time (See Supplementary Figure S12 and Supplementary Note 5).
+If the excitation voltage corresponds to a weakly unstable edge soliton, the initial voltage may excite it, but the localized voltage eventually collapses.